Mozart at Midnight, Vienna 2021 - 2 December to 5 December 2021

 Booking for this event will re-start during August.
 Despite the automated message saying the course is full, there WILL be (some) places in all voices.

 Join us to sing Mozart Requiem at midnight - in Vienna.
 Every two years since 2012, Runbysingers has offered UK singers the opportunity to take part in a very special late night anniversary tribute to Mozart.
 In 2021 we will return to Vienna to join Nigel Perrin, a full Baroque Orchestra and a quartet of professional soloists to perform this well loved work.
 Please note, this is not a Bring & Sing event - places are strictly limited and the event is always over-subscribed.

 The concert will take place just before midnight on 4 December and will conclude at the hour of Mozart's death at 1.00 am on 5 December.

 Vienna, for many people the music capital of Europe, is a magical destination during Advent with Christmas markets in full flow and visiting choirs performing in the Town Hall.
 Vienna is always elegant, sophisticated and cultured - but December sees it at its very best.

-The weekend will begin with a welcome drink in the Konzerthaus Hotel at 7.00 pm on Sunday evening Rehearsals will begin at 9.30 am on the Monday morning.
+The weekend will begin with a welcome drink in the Hotel at 7.00 pm on Thursday evening Rehearsals will begin at 9.30 am on the Friday morning.

 What does it cost?

 If you have any questions at all please contact Nick Couchman (firstname.lastname@example.org) or Emma Ford (email@example.com) or ring Nick during office hours on 01462 893972.
-If the office is empty, please leave us a message and somebody will get back to you witin a day or two.